AdvancedCustomFields/docs/fields/checkbox.md

 <?php endif; ?>
 ```

-This example demonstrates how to display the selected labels in an unordered list when "Return Format" is set to "Both".
+This example demonstrates how to display the selected labels in an unordered list when _Return Format_ is set to `Both`.
 ```
 <?php
 $colors = get_field('colors');